pradishb/paladin-docs/source/place_offers.md

 }
 ```

+### Notes

-Market dialog must be open before using this action.
+- Market dialog must be open before using this action.